-Mr. Caldwell was appointed by Gov. John Engler as the executive director of the Michigan Community Service Commission in 1998.
-He served as the executive director for six years, during which time the organization underwent many changes and developed multiple new programs.
-Mr. Caldwell’s stewardship helped the commission successfully transition from Gov. Engler’s administration (under which it was founded) to Gov. Jennifer Granholm’s administration, while many other state commissions found such a transition problematic and faced elimination or extensive reconstruction.
-MCSC saw programmatic growth during this period as well, with the introduction of Citizen Corps, the rapid growth of the Governor’s Service Awards and the launch of Mentor Michigan.
+MCSC’s programs grew during this period with the introduction of Citizen Corps, the rapid growth of the Governor’s Service Awards, and the launch of Mentor Michigan.
 Citizen Corps was created in response to the terrorist attacks of September 11, 2001, and created opportunities for citizens to volunteer to help communities prepare for, and respond to, emergencies.
-Additionally, Citizen Corps helped build collaborations between different first responder organizations and local leaders, some of which continue today (1).
-Mentor Michigan was launched by First Gentleman Daniel Mulhern as chair of the MCSC, to promote mentoring as a statewide mentoring initiative.
+Additionally, Citizen Corps helped build collaborations between different first responder organizations and local leaders, some of which continue today.
+Mentor Michigan was launched by First Gentleman Daniel Mulhern, chair of MCSC, to promote mentoring as a statewide mentoring initiative.

 “You need volunteers in a large mobilization army.
 If that is the case, that means that you have to recruit, you have to supervise, you have to support, and you have to cultivate volunteerism all the time.
 Well, that takes resources.
 It just doesn’t happen on its own.
 Oftentimes we forget, we need to really think long-term about how you invest in volunteerism, whether through national service, whether through volunteer centers, whether it is through engagement of your board and training them on the roles that they have agreed to take on.
 That takes resources and we can’t do it on the cheap.”

-While serving as president and CEO of MNA, Mr. Caldwell oversaw significant growth in MNA’s membership and finances.
-He helped strengthen public policy advocacy throughout the sector by training nonprofits and supporting the creation of the Governor’s Office of Foundation Liaison and the Michigan Nonprofit Council for Charitable Trusts, as well as the formation of a bicameral and bipartisan nonprofit caucus within the state’s legislature — one of three in the nation at the time (2).
-Mr. Caldwell was also proud of MNA’s commitment to promoting collaboration under his stewardship, encouraging and assisting in strategic alliances in the face of poor economic conditions, and helping found the Nonprofit Center at the Marshall Street Armory in Lansing.
-The Nonprofit Center houses MNA, the statewide United Way, and the Capital Region Community Foundation, alongside other Michigan nonprofits under one roof.
-Also under his leadership, MNA increased its commitment to improving the capacity of Michigan nonprofits through its creation of NPower (now called Highway T) and Data Driven Detroit.
+While serving as president and CEO of MNA, Caldwell oversaw significant growth in membership and finances.
+He helped strengthen public policy advocacy throughout the sector by training nonprofits and supporting the creation of the Governor’s Office of Foundation Liaison and the Michigan Nonprofit Council for Charitable Trusts, as well as the formation of a bicameral and bipartisan nonprofit caucus within the state’s legislature — one of three in the nation at the time.
+Caldwell, proud of MNA’s commitment to promoting collaboration, encouraged and assisted strategic alliances in the face of poor economic conditions.
+He helped found the Nonprofit Center at the Marshall Street Armory in Lansing which housed MNA, the statewide United Way, and the Capital Region Community Foundation, alongside other Michigan nonprofits under one roof.
+Under his leadership, MNA increased its commitment to improve the capacity of Michigan nonprofits through its creation of NPower (Highway T) and Data Driven Detroit.

 “The causes and the values that we talk about when we talk about the nonprofit sector are grounded in giving to others, making sacrifice, ensuring the long-term health and stability of a community, being the keepers of our culture, being the stewards of the next generation and how they are educated.”

-In addition to Mr. Caldwell’s career in the sector thus far, he has been heavily involved on a variety of volunteer boards, both at the state and national levels.
-Many of these volunteer commitments have been to infrastructure organizations, including: Dorothy A. Johnson Center for Philanthropy’s Leadership Council; advisory committee for the Our State of Generosity project; National Council of Nonprofits’ board of directors; board member for Independent Sector and Points of Light; and public policy committee member for Independent Sector and the Council of Michigan Foundations.
+Caldwell has been heavily involved on a variety of volunteer boards, both at the state and national levels.
+Many of these volunteer commitments have been to infrastructure organizations, including: member of the leadership council for the Dorothy A. Johnson Center for Philanthropy and advisory committee for Our State of Generosity; member of the board of directors for the National Council of Nonprofits; board member for Independent Sector and Points of Light; and public policy committee member for Independent Sector and the Council of Michigan Foundations.